JuliaLang/julia/doc/src/tutorials/creating-packages.md

 7. Avoid naming a package closely to an existing package
      * `Websocket` is too close to `WebSockets` and can be confusing to users.
 Rather use a new name such as `SimpleWebsockets`.

-8. Avoid using a distinctive name that is already in use in another unrelated project.
+8. Avoid using a distinctive name that is already in use in a well known, unrelated project.
      * Don't use the names `Tkinter.jl`, `TkinterGUI.jl`, etc. for a package that is unrelated to the popular `tkinter` python package.
 Users are likely to assume a connection that does not exist.